Bobo-dioulasso Hauts-bassins, Burkina Faso Travel Guide

 Cash (XOF) universally accepted.

 Consider rental options for independent travel, but be aware of associated challenges.
 Self-driving a car by tourists is possible but uncommon; hiring a car with a driver is more typical.
 Requirements for self-driving include a valid ID and an International Driving Permit.
 Local companies may offer car-with-driver services.
 Some local shops or individuals offer motorcycle and scooter rentals, often informally.
 Safety concerns persist due to road conditions and traffic.
-No formal bicycle sharing programs operate, but small shops rent bicycles; quality varies.
+No formal bicycle sharing programs operate, but small shops rent bikes; the quality differs.

 Not available in Bobo-Dioulasso.